Provision Citrix ADC instances

 To specify the permitted VLAN IDs

-- In the Provision ADC Wizard or the Modify ADC Wizard, on the Network Settings page, in the Allowed VLANs text box, specify one or more VLAN IDs allowed on this interface.
+- In the Provision ADC Wizard or the Modify ADC Wizard, on the Network Settings page, in Allowed VLANs, specify one or more VLAN IDs allowed on this interface.
 Use a hyphen to specify a range.
 For example, 2–4094.

 - Follow the instructions in the wizard.